djepar/djepar.github.io/BlogEntry.md

 ### Code Wars : JavaScript
 Finish two challenges, one simple about array and multiplication of it's element and one about Regex.

+### Meta front-End Coursera Course 4 : Basic React
+Finished Week2 : learn more about how data travel and how stateful and stateless data work.
+Watch the unveiled of the async rendering unlocks : (https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html)

+### OS (Google Coursera Course 4 : System Administration and IT Infrastructure Services)
+Work a bit more on Active Directory.

+## 30 September 2022
+### Code Wars : JavaScript
+Finish one easy challenge, but use it to practice the arrow function and try to understand and do the sigma summation (the easy way is to do `((max-min)+1)* (max+min) / 2)`

+TO DO :
+PRACTICE SPREAD...
+IN JS